joinpursuit/Pursuit-Core-DSA/lessons/Trees/web/Intro to trees and BST.md

     // Continue running the algorithm while there are still nodes on the queue.
 As long a queue.length is truthy while (queue.length) {
         // Dequeue.
-Remove the front node from the queue. let node = queue.shift();
+Remove the front node in the queue. let node = queue.shift();

         // The node we just removed is now "visited", so print it